 For information about booking the pavilion at Beautiful Joe Park, contact the Municipality of Meaford 519-538-1060 (Parks & Rec Dept.).
 Hydro is available at the pavilion.

 Did you know that Miss Saunders wrote a sequel to my original story?
 It was called Beautiful Joe’s Paradise and tells the story of where pets go when they die – and I, Beautiful Joe, was the president there!
 It’s a wonderful tale full of all sorts of animals.
-The Paradise Islands in my Park were constructed to house plaques to commemorate much loved animals.
+The Paradise Islands in my Park were constructed to house plaques to commemorate much-loved animals.
 Many different animals are remembered there – even a pig from Alaska!
-At last count, there were nearly 200 plaques from across North America.
-My story reached around the world, and I hope to one day brag that pets from across the world are honoured here.
-I don’t think Miss Saunders would have liked me to brag though.
+Each of the kiosks can host 150 plaques, and remarkably, the most recent one that was constructed in 2019, was half full by the end of 2023!
+Visitors are moved when viewing these sentimental plaques from around the world.
 The plaques can be purchased from the Beautiful Joe Heritage Society.

 The Society pays tribute to Service Dogs with a monument entitled "Together We Are Whole.
 To recognize and honour outstanding interaction between people and animals, as demonstrated by canines, trained to assist people in need."